Chris022/MathDrawer/README.md

 ### Running MathBook:
-The program can be run by simply running the "run.sh" file
+The program can be compiled by simply running the "run.sh" file

  >>bash run.sh

+Or just starting the .jar